 - Could be more comfortable

 Specialized has been creating exceptional products for a long time.
-They are very rider-focused, ensuring they design around the rider, not the budget.
+They are very rider-focused, ensuring they design for the rider, rather than the budget.
 They look at what makes the helmet comfortable and look at the things the rider wants while adding extra to keep the consumer always surprised!

 The Specialized Ambush Comp with ANGi is no exception!